Azure/azure-ai-personalized-offers/Manual Deployment Guide/README.md

 4. Click **Create** at the bottom of the description panel.
 5. In the Redis Cache panel:
    1. Enter your **unique string** for "DNS name".
+   2. Choose your **subscription**, **resource group**, and the **location** that your resource group resides in.
-   2. Choose **Standard C2 (2.5 GB Cache, Replication)** for "Pricing tier".
+   3. Choose **Standard C2 (2.5 GB Cache, Replication)** for "Pricing tier".
+If only the recommended pricing tiers are shown up, click "See additional options" below the options.
+Then, click **Apply** at the bottom.
-   3. Click **Create** at the bottom.
+   4. Click **Create** at the bottom.
-6. Navigate back to the resource you have just created, then:
+6. When it has finished deploying, navigate back to the resource you have just created, then:
    1. Click on **Access keys** on the left.
    2. Use the copy button to the right of the field **Primary**, and add the value to the settings.txt file.